uneeb125/obsidian-notes/5th Semester/Notes/MPS/QE1.md

 | Cpu, Memory & other peripherals | Only CPU (external components required) |
 | Compact and Efficient           | Powerful and Flexible                   |
 | Used in embedded Devices        | Used in personal computers              |

+# Exercise
+### RISC to CISC
+With CISC, the instruction set will be more complex with multi-cycle variable length instructions.
+Overall performance may be lower.

+### Processor Architecture Usage
+Microprocessors are designed for performance and flexibility hence use von Neumann.
+Microcontrollers are designed for real-time control tasks hence use Harvard.

+###
+CISC is economical as hardware is cheaper than software.
+RISC would require implementing more functions in software which is more expensive.

+Simulator models the processor software execution.
+Emulator models the complete hardware including I/O.

+8-bit address bus and 32-bit data bus is not possible, as the address bus limits the memory space accessible.
+32-bit address bus and 16-bit data bus is possible - the processor will just not utilize the full width of the data bus.